shatterblast/OAuthClient/README.md

 # OAuthClient #

+(THIS IS A MODIFIED VERSION MEANT TO CONNECT TO GOOGLE.)

 OAuthClient is a wrapper of the [Google OAuth2 API Client Library for Java](https://developers.google.com/api-client-library/java/apis/oauth2/v1) to provide an easier API and a structured way of adding support to new services.
 It also fixes a couple of issues of the original library with some services